bakdata/hpi-ii-project-2022/README.md

 key will look like this: `rp_56267`.

 The value of the message contains more information like `event_name`, `event_date`, and more.
 Therefore, the value type is complex and needs a schema definition.
-We use [Protocol buffers](https://developers.google.com/protocol-buffers) to define our schema.
-You can use the [Protobuf compiler (protoc)](https://grpc.io/docs/protoc-installation/) to generate source code.
-You can use this generated source code to easily write and read your structured data to and from various data streams using a variety of languages.

-### Kafka-Connect
+### Kafka Connect

-[Kafka Connect](https://docs.confluent.io/platform/current/connect/index.html) is a tool to move large data sets into ( source) and out (sink) of Kafka.
+[Kafka Connect](https://docs.confluent.io/platform/current/connect/index.html) is a tool to move large data sets into (source) and out (sink) of Kafka.
 Here we only use the Sink connector, which consumes data from a Kafka topic into a secondary index such as Elasticsearch.

 We use the [Elasticsearch Sink Connector](https://docs.confluent.io/kafka-connect-elasticsearch/current/overview.html) to move the data from the `coporate-events` topic into the Elasticsearch.